Cause of 2016 fatal Langham crash disputed in lawsuit - Saskatoon | Globalnews.ca

 READ MORE: Robert Major to stand trial in Highway 16 crash that killed sons, girlfriend

-Major was charged in the crash that killed three people, who were his girlfriend and two young sons.
+Major was charged in the crash that killed three people: his girlfriend and two young sons.

 He is asking for $180,000 in general damages.